 The Breast Advocate® App is the first shared decision-making app for breast cancer surgery and breast reconstruction.
 Breast Advocate® educates patients in a comprehensive and personalized way about ALL their breast cancer surgery and reconstruction options, provides access to the latest studies and expert opinions, and provides users much-needed support via it’s active community.
 Regardless of the patient’s diagnosis and situation, Breast Advocate® provides all the information and tools that patients need to take a more active role in their consultations and participate fully in the decisions about their treatment.

 At Toliman, we use the same proven technology behind Breast Advocate® to power all our apps.
 Using our fully customizable framework “under the hood” will save you many thousands of dollars in development costs.
 All you need to focus on is how you want your new app to look, and the content you want to include.
-We will tailor your app to your needs, specialty and branding, to facilitate both meaningful patient participation in the treatment decision-making process, and compliance with your regulatory requirements.
+We will tailor your app to your needs, specialty, product, and branding, to facilitate both meaningful patient participation in the treatment decision-making process, and compliance with your regulatory requirements.

 We can also create your own unique version of the Breast Advocate® App for your breast practice, breast center, academic institution, or patient advocacy organization… the same great concept, branded for you, and further customized with your own content.
 Please contact us for more information.